apache/gravitino/docs/metrics.md

 ---
-title: "Gravitino metrics"
+title: Gravition metrics
-date: 2023-12-06T09:03:20-08:00
+slug: /metrics
-license: "Copyright 2023 Datastrato.
+keywords:
-This software is licensed under the Apache License version 2."
+  - metrics
 ---

 ## Introduction
-Gravitino Metrics is built upon the foundation of [Dropwizard Metrics](https://metrics.dropwizard.io/).
+Gravitino Metrics is built upon the [Dropwizard Metrics](https://metrics.dropwizard.io/).
 These metrics are exported through both JMX and an HTTP server, supporting JSON and Prometheus formats.
 You can retrieve them via HTTP requests, as illustrated below:
 ```
 // Use Gravitino Server address or Iceberg REST server address to replace 127.0.0.1:8090
 // Get metrics in json format